MeganKress/LiVoxGen/about.md

 ### Setup
+Before installing LiVoxGen, ensure that you have the required [libraries](/LiVoxGen//libraries.html).

 LiVoxGen may be installed by simply downloading the .zip folder from the [repository on Github](https://github.com/MeganKress/LiVoxGen/archive/master.zip).

 After extracting the content from the folder into the selected directory, type "make" to create the